-(A) No check-cashing business shall issue any money order without concurrently receiving the face amount thereof in cash, or by check, less any fees permitted by law for the issuance of the money order.
+(A) A licensed check-cashing business shall not issue any money order without concurrently receiving the face amount thereof in cash, or by check, less any fees permitted by law for the issuance of the money order.

-(B) Each check-cashing business shall pay the entire amount of a check, in cash, or by money order or check if requested, to the customer tendering the check to be cashed, less any charges permitted by law.
+(B) A licensed check-cashing business shall pay the entire amount of a check, in cash, or by money order or check if requested, to the customer tendering the check to be cashed, less any charges permitted by law.
 All checks shall be paid on the same date the check is presented.
-In no event shall the check-cashing business make a partial payment of any check.
+In no event shall a licensed check-cashing business make a partial payment of any check.

-(C) No check-cashing business shall directly or through its agents:
+(C) A licensed check-cashing business shall not directly or through its agents:

 (1) Cash any check, nor act as intermediary, agent, or in any way assist in the negotiation of any check, at any place other than the licensed business locations;